nhuijser/Discord-Starter-bot/README.md

 Load up the project, once done.
 Download node [here](https://nodejs.org/en/) and restart your IDE.

 Use `npm install` to install all the modules needed.
-Replace the `token` in botconfig.json with your own bot token from [here](https://discord.dev)
+Replace the `token` in clientconfig.json with your own client token from [here](https://discord.dev)

-Open up terminal by clicking at the top navigation bar and use the command `npm start` or `node .` to start your bot!
+Open up terminal by clicking at the top navigation bar and use the command `npm start` or `node .` to start your client!

 You can ask for any help in the issues tab, goodluck!